Soft-tissue sarcoma (of neurogenic origin)

 The VA rates Soft-tissue sarcoma (of neurogenic origin) under Diagnostic Code (DC) 8540, governed by 38 CFR 38 CFR § 4.124a.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Soft-tissue sarcoma (of neurogenic origin) qualify for TDIU (Total Disability Individual Unemployability)?
+Can Soft-tissue sarcoma (of neurogenic origin) qualify for TDIU?

-What evidence do I need to establish service connection for Soft-tissue sarcoma (of neurogenic origin)?
+What evidence supports a higher rating for Soft-tissue sarcoma (of neurogenic origin)?

-What is the C&P exam like for Soft-tissue sarcoma (of neurogenic origin)?
+What happens at the C&P exam for Soft-tissue sarcoma (of neurogenic origin)?

 Get a Personalized Rating Analysis